Aakash-0612/UART_CLASS_BASED_SV/README.md

-# 🚀 UART Transmitter and Receiver - Verilog Implementation
+# 🚀 UART Transmitter and Receiver - SystemVerilog Class Based Implementation

 ## 📌 Overview
 This project implements a **Universal Asynchronous Receiver-Transmitter (UART)** system using **SystemVerilog**.
 It includes both the transmitter and receiver modules, ensuring reliable serial communication between two devices.
 The design follows a **state-machine-based approach** and is highly configurable.